godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 The Project Manager is accessed by opening Godot, or if you already have Godot opened, click on :menu:`Project > Quit to Project List` (:kbd:`Ctrl + Shift + Q`, :kbd:`Ctrl + Option + Cmd + Q` on macOS)

-In the Project Manager, click the :button:`Import` button to import the project.
+In the Project Manager, click the :button:`Import` button.

 .. image:: img/instancing_import_button.webp

-In the pop-up that appears navigate to the folder you extracted.
+In the file dialog that appears, navigate to the folder you extracted.
-Double-click the ``project.godot`` file to open it.
+Double-click the ``project.godot`` file to select it.

 .. image:: img/instancing_import_project_file.webp

-Finally, click the :button:`Import` button.
+Finally, click the :button:`Import` button to import the project.

 .. image:: img/instancing_import_and_edit_button.webp